yuyangtao11/Yuyang-Tao-Degree-Project/mimic/README.md

    Applies **DECI (Differentiable Causal Discovery with Interventions)** to learn causal structures from the dataset, producing directed acyclic graphs (DAGs) that represent the inferred causal relationships.

 2. **fci_test.ipynb** and **fci_seg.ipynb**
-   Implement the **Fast Causal Inference (FCI)** algorithm to handle potential latent confounders and infer Partial Ancestral Graphs (PAGs).
+   Implement the **Fast Causal Inference (FCI)** combined with the **Randomized Conditional Independence Test (RCIT)** as the conditional independence testing method to handle potential latent confounders and infer Partial Ancestral Graphs (PAGs).

 3. **notears.ipynb** and **notears_seg.ipynb**
-   Implements **Nonlinear-NOTEARS**, a gradient-based causal structure learning method, to estimate DAGs under nonlinear relationships.
+   Implement **Nonlinear-NOTEARS**, a gradient-based causal structure learning method, to estimate DAGs under nonlinear relationships.

 ### Feature Subset & Stratified Analysis
 For each algorithm, causal discovery is performed under four different feature configurations: